Brigitte Zimmermann: Life

 Brigitte Zimmermann was born in Sagan, a small town to the west of Breslau in Silesia.
 During the ethnic cleansing of 1944/45 the family were relocated, ending up in Weimar, where she grew up.
-This meant that from the age of 6 she lived what was administered as in the Soviet occupation zone until she was approximately 10½ at which point, in October 1949, the entire zone was relaunched as the Soviet sponsored German Democratic Republic (East Germany).
+This meant that from the age of 6 she lived in what was administered as the Soviet occupation zone until she was approximately 10½ at which point, in October 1949, the entire zone was relaunched as the Soviet sponsored German Democratic Republic (East Germany).
 Her father worked as a decorator: her mother worked in sales.
 By the time her mother crossed over to the German Federal Republic (West Germany), the government of East Germany, under pressure from an acute labour shortage resulting from the slaughter of war and massive emigration, was taking active steps to discourage "Republikflucht", and as a result of her mother's "desertion" Brigitte Zimmermann was blocked in her progress from her school final exams ("Abitur") to university-level studies.
 Instead, between 1958 and 1961 she worked as a carpenter at the VEB Mähdrescherwerks (factory) in Weimar.

 She joined the ruling Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) in 1961, remaining a member until and beyond the party's demise in 1989/90.
 Zimmermann came to journalism through a trainee position as a youth correspondent with the mass-circulation Berlin-based daily newspaper Junge Welt ("Young World").
 The newspaper took on her further training and made her its court reporter.
 She worked as a contributing editor with Junge Welt between 1962 and 1978, promoted to a position as departmental head in 1966 and then, from 1970, as deputy chief editor.
 Junge Welt throughout these years was the official newspaper of the Free German Youth ("Freie Deutsche Jugend" / FDJ), which in turn was the official youth wing of the East German SED (party).
 As recently as 2015 Zimmermann emerged from semi-retirement to provide for Junge Welt a tribute to Jutta Resch-Treuwerth, a distinguished former colleague on the paper who died in February of that year.